hauselin/obsidian-alfred/README.md

 - The Daily notes Obsidian plugin must be enabled.
 - `od` opens today's daily note.
 Alternatively, you can use a hotkey.
 If you've successfully followed all the set-up steps, `od` will also create today's daily note if it doesn't exist yet.
 If you see error messages, most likely you haven't set things up properly.
 Follow the set-up instructions carefully and try again.

+### Create or open tomorrow's daily note: `otmr`

+Works the same way as `od`, but for tomorrow's daily note.
+Great for planning the next day.

 ### Search Obsidian vaults with Alfred File Filters; `os`, `or`, `ot`